 Angela Bachman of Grey Engel Artwork

-Humble is a word that comes to mind when I think of Angela. she is so beautiful inside and out. in her skill set she focuses her energy on painting, fx driven makeup artistry, styling, modeling, dreadlocks design creation and instillation on top of so many more skills in her toolbox.
+We are honored to There is a soft energy of the word ‘humble’ in her aura. in her skill set she focuses her energy on painting, fx driven makeup artistry, styling, modeling, dreadlocks design creation and instillation on top of so many more skills in her toolbox.
 She is constantly pushing forward to create new and exciting pieces of work to share with the world.

 While creating has always been a large part of Cecelia’s life, it wasn’t until after she was medically separated from her time as an Army medic that she devoted herself to pursuing her dream of becoming a professional artist.
 Her artwork celebrates the delicate balance of nature through surreal and intricate illustrations and paintings and merges earthy sophistication with macabre symbolism.
 She hopes to bring awareness, beauty, and appreciation to uncomfortable and often overlooked aspects of life through her art- like death, mental health, and everyday struggles like burnout and stress.
 She hopes you find the same peaceful contemplation in her work.